20 Proven Ways to Boost Testosterone Naturally

 - Decreased physical performance

 - Gaining weight and body fat Loss of bone density

 If you have any of the above symptoms above, it may be time to go to your doctor and do a blood test for checking your testosterone levels.
 Testosterone measurement is a bit tricky, so ask your doctor to test for both your total testosterone and free testosterone.

-So if the hormone is so vital, isn’t there a pill or an injection you could take to increase Testosterone levels?
+So if the hormone is so vital and increasing it is one of the best anti-aging hacks, isn’t there a pill or an injection you could take to increase Testosterone levels?

 Yes, but not without potential risks to your health.
 You can supplement Testosterone using a gel, injections, a patch, pills, or pellets implanted under your skin.
 Studies have shown that long-term, external supplementation of Testosterone may reduce fertility and your body’s ability to create sperm, and increase your risk of heart attacks and strokes.

-Testosterone Replacement Therapy is always an option, though we recommend starting out with tried and tested natural ways to boost levels of Testosterone.
+Testosterone Replacement Therapy is always an option, and loads of men are taking it as part of their anti-aging protocol, though we recommend starting out with tried and tested natural ways to boost levels of Testosterone.
 We discuss natural ways to boost Testosterone with Alex Fergus, who is the guest of today's podcast.

 Alex Fergus is a famous health coach and personal trainer based out of New Zealand.
 While he was growing up Alex participated in a lot of sports.
 He represented New Zealand in elite rowing, won national bodybuilding titles and broke powerlifting records.